Business

 Direct traffic through brand building.
 The percentage of my traffic that comes from people typing "grizzlypeaksoftware.com" directly has increased.
 This is the most resilient traffic source possible.
 Nobody can take it from you.

-Here in 2026, my position is this: AI-generated content that doesn't have genuine human expertise behind it is a bad long-term bet.
-Google is getting better at detecting it.
+My position: AI-generated content that doesn't have genuine human expertise behind it is a bad long-term bet.
+Google's spam detection has improved dramatically.
 More importantly, if the content an AI generates is the same content any other AI could generate, what's your competitive advantage?
 You're producing commodity content in a market that's being flooded with commodity content.

-Where AI helps me with content: outlining, editing, catching errors, formatting code examples, generating structured data.
+Where AI helps me with content: outlining, editing, catching errors, formatting code examples, generating structured data, building social distribution posts.
 Where it doesn't: the actual insights, opinions, and experiences that make content worth reading.
 Those have to come from me.

 What I track now: